geudde/attic-chest/pages/13.reference/01.porden/docs.md

 dily devoured by the larger tribes, and they would be left to perish by fa- mine. — Roget's Lectures.

-t This is not precisely true with all the bivalve shells ; some of them pos- sess a slight power of locomotion.
+t This is not precisely true with all the bivalve shells; some of them pos- sess a slight power of locomotion.
 The oyster, for instance, by rapidly open- ing and closing its shell, is able to effect a slow and laborious motion from place to place, the reflux of the tide impelling it slightly at every action.